xaxys/Oasis/readme.md

 	return true
 }

+// Custom your OnEnable
 func (p *WhateverPlugin) OnEnable() bool {
 	return true
 }

+// If you don't implement your OnDisable
+// it Will use default Ondisable() in PluginBase
+// and return true directly.
 func (p *WhateverPlugin) OnDisable() bool {
 	return true
 }